rag-har-llm/rag-har-llm.github.io/ablation.md

 ### Hyperparameter Sensitivity Analysis

-To better understand the impact of different configurations, we conducted a systematic hyperparameter sensitivity analysis.
+To better understand the impact of different configurations, we conducted a systematic hyperparameter sensitivity analysis on the MHEALTH dataset.
 The goal was to isolate the contribution of each parameter while controlling for confounding effects.
 Following are the models and hyper-parameters used as our **default configuration** throughout the experiments:

 - Classifier model: `gpt-5-mini`
 - Embedding model: `text-embedding-3-small`